Bob Stinson: Early life

 Bob Stinson was born on December 17, 1959, in Waconia, Minnesota, to Neil and Anita Stinson.
 A year later, Anita gave birth to Lonnie.
-Neil was a disinterested father, and the couple soon divorced when Bob was two years old.
+Neil was an uninterested father, and the couple soon divorced when Bob was two years old.
 Anita moved to California where she met a man who fathered two more children: Tommy and Lisa.

 Tommy's father relentlessly abused Stinson, verbally, physically, and sexually.
 Stinson's resultant behavior became unruly enough by the spring of 1975 that he was given a psychiatric evaluation.
 Residential treatment was recommended, and he entered the St. Cloud Children's Home.
 Stinson broke out often and committed petty crimes.
 By the summer, he was remanded into juvenile custody and sent to the State Training School at Red Wing.

 Stinson was paroled from Red Wing in May 1976 and transitioned to another facility designed to help him finish high school.
 He met future bandmate Robert Flemal at the halfway house.
 In the fall, Stinson got a job as a dishwasher at Mama Rosa's, an Italian restaurant in Dinkytown.